Submission Guidelines for Young Children

 To make a photograph submission, please see our photography guidelines.

 Young Children receives all submissions electronically through Manuscript Central.
 After creating an account, authors will find instructions for manuscript submission.
 Be sure to submit the cover letter, article, and photographs as separate files.
-Authors can contact Manuscript Central for assistance or e-mail the Young Children editorial staff.
+Authors can contact Manuscript Central for assistance or e-mail the Young Children editorial staff at firstname.lastname@example.org.

-With the exception of articles for clusters, articles are generally published 16 to 28 months after acceptance.
+With the exception of cluster-topic articles, submissions are generally published 16 to 28 months after acceptance.
 Authors may check the status of their submissions in Manuscript Central by logging into the account and clicking on the "Submitted Manuscripts" link on the left hand side of the dashboard.

 Authors may submit only one article at a time.
 This holds true whether they are the only author, or one of several.
 If authors have written several articles for submission, they must decide which one to submit first.